2026 Saskatchewan Roughriders season

-The 2026 Saskatchewan Roughriders season is scheduled to be the 68th season for the team in the Canadian Football League.
+The 2026 Saskatchewan Roughriders season is the 68th season for the team in the Canadian Football League (CFL).
 It is the club's 117th year overall, and its 110th season of play.
 The Roughriders will enter the season as defending Grey Cup champions following their victory in the 112th Grey Cup game.
 The team will attempt to qualify for the playoffs for the third consecutive season and win their sixth Grey Cup championship.
+The Roughriders will play ten home games this season with the Toronto Argonauts deferring one of their home games due to the 2026 FIFA World Cup.

 The 2026 CFL season will be the third season under head coach Corey Mace and sixth season under general manager Jeremy O'Day.
+On July 18, 2026, team captain Jayden Dalke died in a traffic collision.

 Offseason

-CFL National Draft
+CFL Canadian draft

-The 2026 CFL draft is scheduled to take place in the spring of 2026.
-The Roughriders are scheduled to have eight selections in the eight-round draft.
-Not including traded picks or forfeitures, the team will select ninth in each round of the draft after winning the 112th Grey Cup.
+The 2026 CFL draft took place on April 28, 2026.
+The Roughriders had eight selections in the eight-round draft.
+Not including traded picks or forfeitures, the team selected ninth in each round of the draft after winning the 112th Grey Cup.